itaysabato/voting-games-analyzer/README.md

 [First Official Release v0.1](https://github.com/itaysabato/voting-games-analyzer/releases/tag/v0.1) is ready!
 ## Getting Started
-First make sure you have an up-to-date [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+- First make sure you have an up-to-date [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

-Then download and extract the [binaries](https://github.com/itaysabato/voting-games-analyzer/releases/download/v0.1/vga.zip)
+- Then download and extract the [binaries](https://github.com/itaysabato/voting-games-analyzer/releases/download/v0.1/vga.zip)

-No further installation is required --- simply invoke the `vga` executable from any terminal.
+- No further installation is required --- simply invoke the `vga` executable from any terminal

 The quickest way to see it in action is to analyze a random game:
 ```